Our truffles

 Cultural Itinerary

-Knowing how to manage my plantation in the different stages of cultivation.
-Each truffle orchard is unique, and therefore the application of cultural practices should be adapted to each case.
+Knowing how to manage my plantation at different stages of cultivation.
+Each plantation is unique, and therefore, the application of cultural practices is adapted to each case.
+In general, cultivation has four stages: a) establishment; b) pre-production; c) production; d) renewal.

-Control and follow up
+Control and Monitoring

-DOWNLOAD DATA SHEET
+DOWNLOAD TECHNICAL DATA SHEET

 Truffle dogs